WebTigers/Tiger/README.md

 - One-click module updates
 - phpMyAdmin pre-installed
 - Single-folder server configuration

+### Tiger Speed
+Tiger is plain PHP code, not compiled.
+Running on an AWS micro instance Tiger delivers sub-400 ms loading.
+That's faster than Larvel and Symfony!
+And on larger instances Tiger is even faster!

 ### Tiger Security
 Tiger undergoes continuous security checks and evaluations with each new release.
 Our team has implemented numerous enterprise-class security features designed to help protect and harden your application from hackers, such as: